-We are looking for applicants who represent both strong academic potential as well as a good match with the MAIS program intent and design.
+We are looking for applicants with strong academic potential and compatability with the program’s intent and design.
 In 1,000 words or less, the statement of intent is your opportunity to provide additional information about your background, interests, and aspirations.
-In your statement, describe your reasons for pursuing graduate study and why the MAIS program at Marylhurst University is of interest to you.
+In your statement, describe your reasons for pursuing graduate study and why this social change and leadership program at Marylhurst University is of interest to you.

 To submit the statement, you can upload it inside the online application portal, or email it to firstname.lastname@example.org or FAX it to 503.699.6320.